 4. Prioritizing personal time is a must

-You can’t spend every second studying, nor should you try.
+A day in the life of a med student involves a lot of studying, but you can’t (and shouldn’t) spend every second hitting the books.
 Dr. Sujka says he made sure to pencil in time for playing basketball, watching TV, going out with friends, etc. And he isn’t the only one who thinks it’s important to prioritize personal time.

 “I would make sure to have at least one day per week that I would dedicate to my personal needs, whether that was social outings with friends or spending time with family,” says Dr. Alain Michon, Medical Director at the Ottawa Skin Clinic.